alwalxed/vsc-ext-prayer-times/README.md

-# 🕌 Prayer Times for VS Code
+# 🕌 Prayer Times Extension for VS Code

 Displays the next prayer time in the status bar.